Preston-Landers/Prompt-Like-A-Pro/README.md

 e.g. going from Claude to Gemini or DeepSeek, etc. This can help you get a different perspective on the results, and can also help you avoid the limitations of a single model.

+If you spent enough time and effort to carefully compose a prompt, it's probably worth hopping over to another website to compare the results.

 ### Iterate and refine